jbytes1027/better-blogs-server/README.md

 # Better Blogs Server

 The backend for Better Blogs, a reddit-like sharing platform for blog posts.
 Built to learn modern full stack development.
+The client is [here](https://github.com/jbytes1027/better-blogs-client).

 ## Tech Stack